fatmcgav/fatmcgav-netapp/README.markdown

       persistent     => true
     }

-This will create a NetApp volume called `v_volume_name` with a qtree called `q_volume_name`.
+This creates a NetApp volume called `v_volume_name` with a qtree called `q_volume_name`.
-The volume will have an initial size of 1 Terabyte in Aggregate aggr2.
+The volume will have an initial size of one terabyte (TB) in Aggregate aggr2.
-The space reservation mode will be set to volume, and snapshot space reserve will be set to 20%.
+The space reservation mode will be set to volume, and the snapshot space reserve will be set to 20%.
 The volume will be able to auto increment, and the NFS export will be persistent.

 You can also use any of the types individually, or create new defined types as required.